Mershops Northridge: 2020s

+In 2022, Northridge Mall was sold to Bridge Group Investments for $93 million.

 On May 16, 2024, Burlington announced that they would be opening a new location at the south end of the mall where the old Sears once resided.
 At the time, renovations were only at early stages.
-As of July 2025, renovations are continuing underway after they had been halted in August 2024 due to inadequate inspections of the area.
+As of July 2025, renovations are underway after they had been halted in August 2024 due to inadequate inspections of the area.

-In December 2024, Raising Canes announced that they would be opening a new location at the mall, while in April 2025, it was reported that the it was to be opened in either December 2025 or January 2026.
-The new restaurant is to be located next to the Big 5 Sporting Goods on the corner of North Main Street and Madrid Street.
-Construction has already commenced with a fence surrounding the area.
-There is also a banner on the fence stating that they are now accepting applications for new restaurant employees.
+In December 2024, Raising Cane's announced that they would be opening a new location at the mall, while in April 2025, it was reported that the restaurant would be opened in either December 2025 or January 2026.
+The restaurant opened on November 18, 2025, and is located next to the Big 5 Sporting Goods on the corner of North Main Street and Madrid Street.

-Raising Canes and Burlington are not the only businesses coming to the mall with others including O'Reilly Auto Parts, Dave & Buster's, Smash n' Axe, and Gohan Buffet, all of which have signed leasing agreements with the mall.
-The latter four businesses are to be located in the same building as the Burlington, in the old Sears with O'Reilly Auto Parts already opened as of August, 2025.
+In addition to Raising Cane's and Burlington, other businesses slated to open include O'Reilly Auto Parts, Dave & Buster's, Smash n' Axe (an axe throwing business), and Gohan AYCE Buffet, all of which have signed leasing agreements with Ethan Conrad Properties, owner of the old Sears building.
+The latter four businesses are to be located in the same building as the Burlington, with Dave & Buster's slated to open on the second floor, while the rest of the businesses are slated to open on the first floor.
+O'Reilly Auto Parts, Gohan AYCE Buffet, and the aforementioned Raising Cane's have already opened.

+In August 2025, Northridge Mall rebranded as Mershops Northridge because of Bridge Group Investments rebrand as Mershops, which was a portfolio wide change across all of their properties.

+After its location inside the mall closing, Starbucks opened in September, 2026, inside its own building, at the parking lot of Northridge, across from Chick-Fil-A.

-The Sears store, which was incorporated into the mall in 1982, closed in 2020 and is set to become a new Burlington Department Store, along with other new businesses by 2026.
+The Sears store, which was incorporated into the mall in 1982, closed in 2020 and is set to become a new Burlington department store, along with other new businesses by 2026.